3 Killed As Violent Tornadoes Cause 'Devastation' In Missouri

 Absolutely horrifying photo taken by Jason Drake (Posted on NWS St. Louis FB page) of the tornado going through Jefferson City, MO earlier. #mowx pic.twitter.com/98BnjmupuT— Austin MacDonald (@AustinMacD73) May 23, 2019

 "The power lines have crushed — absolutely crushed — Riley Chevrolet's cars up front," Strohmier continued.
 "It looks like their service building is completely wiped out.
-There is a semi truck that is flipped over."
+There is a semitruck that is flipped over."

 After the storm hit, "people were crying and running from the apartments, asking where their loved ones were," she said.

-Another KMIZ reporter, Sara Maslar-Donar, noted that the back part of a daycare building was "completely destroyed" and a gas station was "ripped apart."
+Another KMIZ reporter, Sara Maslar-Donar, noted that the back part of a day care building was destroyed and a gas station was "ripped apart."
 She called it "just a small sampling of the devastation that we're seeing."

 Major tornados across state tonight, including Jeff City.
 We’re doing okay but praying for those that were caught in damage, some are still trapped - local emergency crews are on site and assisting.— Governor Mike Parson (@GovParsonMO) May 23, 2019